KingCarnival/toku-fitd-game/Crew Types.md

 Inspirational Media: [Sailor Moon](http://sailormoon.wikia.com/wiki/Sailor_Moon_Wiki), [Pretty Cure](http://prettycure.wikia.com/wiki/Pretty_Cure_Wiki), [Magical Girl Lyrical Nanoha](http://nanoha.wikia.com/wiki/Magical_Girl_Lyrical_Nanoha_Wiki), [Cardcapter Sakura](http://ccsakura.wikia.com/wiki/Cardcaptor_Sakura_Wiki)

-The Scout playbook focuses on the interactions of multiple realms of existence and how their inhabitants interact with the residents of our realm.
-Scouts have often a local approach to dealing with Villains
+Scouts are given thier power by a representative of the Source.
+As a result of such their opposition willy likely deal with the politics of the people of the Source.

 ### Scout Upgrades